Columneetza Secondary School

 Columneetza Junior Secondary is a public Middle school in Williams Lake in the Canadian province of British Columbia.
 The school is administered as part of School District 27 Cariboo-Chilcotin.
-It is a grade 7-9 facility enrolling approximately 750 students.
-The principal is Hattie Darney.
+It is a grade 7–9 facility enrolling approximately 750 students.
+The principal is Ms. Holly Zurak.

 The school offers regular classroom instruction in a semesterized timetable.
 In addition, it also offers a French Immersion for students who have completed the program through to grade 7.

 It offers elective classes such as Aquatics, Art, Auto Shop, Computer Science, Food Studies, Hockey, Metalwork, and Woodwork, among others.
 Besides this, there are curricular classes such as Math, English, Science, and Social Studies.
 It also has a popular band program.